Skip to main content

 • Appreciation - Clearly values students and is reciprocal in their relationship with the University.

-The National Service Award for the Excellence in Community Engagement is presented by the Center for Service and Learning to recognize National Service members at West Virginia University who have gone above and beyond demonstrating the ability to build capacity within higher education through civic engagement and community partnerships.
+The National Service Award for the Excellence in Community Engagement is presented to recognize National Service members at West Virginia University who have gone above and beyond demonstrating the ability to build capacity within higher education through civic engagement and community partnerships.

 Eligibility

-Must be an AmeriCorps member who has served with the VISTA Collaborative at West Virginia University within the last two years.
+Must be an AmeriCorps member who has served with the VISTA program at West Virginia University within the last two years.

 Criteria